Mountaineering and Trekking in the Andes, Huaraz, Peru

 PTRM 291 Peru Mountaineering and Leadership

 $2,500 plus airfare.
-Cost includes guides, food, gear and park fees
+Cost includes guides, food, gear and park fees.
+Cost could be lower depending on enrollment.

 For more information and to apply, contact course instructor Elizabeth Fricke email@example.com